a7ay/a7ay.github.io/_posts/2020-02-12-eip-messaging.md

 Async messaging based integration is the most reliable of the three patterns.
 Integrating applications send messages to each other which are processed asynchronously.
 Messaging technology has evolved to support both a large number of messages and provide sub-second response times rivaling direct calls.

-With direct calls as the standard lets examine how async messaging patterns meets these expectations.
+With making remote calls as the guide lets examine how async messaging patterns meets these expectations.
 Async messaging system supports two patterns for passing messages between services.

 *Point-to-point messaging*: A point-to-point channel is established between message publisher and a subscriber capable of processing the message.
 To establish a point-to-point channel create a queue with two endpoints, one each for publishing and subscribing messages.
 Messages are processed in the order they arrive.